Want to save a little money on the holidays this year?

 So don’t panic if you think the family is expecting piles of presents or a costly trip.
 Look at your budget and be realistic.
 One key to making it work is to get everyone involved in the decision, Gianola says.
 “Say, ‘This is what we’d like to do, but what other things can we think of?’
 It’s about expectations.”

 Want to enjoy a festive good time without the lingering January debt?
 Here are nine things you can do now to cut holiday spending without jeopardizing any of the fun.

 Before you go out and buy wrapping paper and tape, check your closet.
 You may have some left over from last year.

 “One thing I suggest is to look at what you’ve purchased (that’s) left over from last year,” says Linda Sherry, director of national priorities for Consumer Action.
 “Take inventory.”

 Another strategy that can help you see what you already have is to “keep all of your holiday stuff in one area,” she says.
 Once you have it out, test it.
 “If you have decorations, get them out and plug them in so you know what you have.”
 That way, you aren’t needlessly buying extra just because you see it in the stores.

-You also won't be running around at the last minute looking for replacement bulbs or a new strand of lights.
+You also won’t be scurrying around at the last minute looking for replacement bulbs or a new strand of lights.

-It's also a great time to take care of things you can do ahead of time, such as getting e-vites, invitations or holiday cards done or making a playlist for your party, says Peter Callahan, owner of New York-based Callahan Catering and co-author of "Bite by Bite: 100 Stylish Little Plates You Can Make for Any Party."
+It’s also the right time to take care of things you can do ahead of time, such as getting e-vites, invitations or holiday cards done or making a playlist for your party, says Peter Callahan, owner of New York-based Callahan Catering and co-author of “Bite by Bite: 100 Stylish Little Plates You Can Make for Any Party.”